-It was the summer of 2000 and 15-year-old Jennifer Rivera was gunned down in front of her house.
+It was May of 2000 when 15-year-old Jennifer Rivera was gunned down in front of her house.
 She was the state’s key witness in a murder trial and was to testify the next day.

 Unfortunately, Jennifer's death wasn't an isolated incident in her crime-stricken neighborhood.
 In 2000, 30 people were murdered in Providence, and 45 were killed statewide.
 But this was a pivotal moment.
 Jennifer’s murder was the catalyst for the creation of The Institute for the Study and Practice of Nonviolence, later renamed the Nonviolence Institute.